MicrosoftDocs/powerquery-docs/powerquery-docs/overview-dataflows-across-power-platform-dynamics-365.md

+---
+title: An overview of Dataflows across Power Platform and Dynamics 365
+description: An overview of Dataflows across Power Platform and Dynamics 365
+author: radcad
+ms.service: powerquery
+ms.topic: conceptual
+ms.date: 05/11/2020
+ms.author: gepopell

+---

-# An overview of Dataflows across the Power Platform and Dynamics
+# An overview of Dataflows across Power Platform and Dynamics 365

 Dataflow is a data integration component, which is not only serving the Power BI solutions, but also helps in Power Platform solutions and Dynamics implementation.
 In this article, you will learn what is a dataflow, and how it can help in other platform.
 This article is not about creating dataflow, it is more about introducing it, and use-cases of it in real-world scenarios.